 This is a liquidating plan.
 The Debtor does not believe there are other or additional assets that would be available for creditors in Chapter 7.
 The same assets that are being liquidated pursuant to the terms of this plan are the assets that would be liquidated in Chapter 7.
-The only assets remaining potentially available for distribution to creditors are (1) any proceeds of the litigation claim asserted by BMO Harris Bank, N.A., and (2) any remaining uncollected receivables.
-However, BMO Harris Bank, N.A. has a lien on any uncollected receivables, and their collectability at this late date is dubious.
+The only assets available for distribution are a potential litigation claim, and professional fee retainer refunds on which BMO Harris Bank, N.A. possesses a lien.